-Default Setting Shut down
+Shut down

-- When the response to a detected loopback condition is set to block user traffic, loopback detection control frames may be untagged or tagged depending on the port's VLAN membership type. - When the response to a detected loopback condition is set to block user traffic, ingress filtering for the port is enabled automatically if not already enabled by the switchport ingress-filtering command.
-The port's original setting for ingress filtering will be restored when loopback detection is disabled. - When a port receives a control frame sent by itself, this means that the port is in looped state, and the VLAN in the frame payload is also in looped state with the wrong VLAN tag.
-The looped port is therefore shut down. - Use the loopback-detection recover-time command to set the time to wait before re-enabling an interface shut down by the loopback detection process. - When the loopback detection response is changed, any ports placed in shutdown state by the loopback detection process will be immediately restored to operation regardless of the remaining recover time.
+- When the response to a detected loopback condition is set to block user traffic, loopback detection control frames may untagged or tagged depending on the port's VLAN membership type. - When the response to a detected loopback condition is set to block user traffic, ingress filtering for the port is enabled automatically if not already enabled by the switchport ingress-filtering command.
+The port's original setting for ingress filtering will be restored when loopback detection is disabled. - Use the loopback-detection recover-time command to set the time to wait before re-enabling an interface shut down by the loopback detection process. - ♦ When the loopback detection response is changed, any ports placed in shutdown state by the loopback detection process will be immediately restored to operation regardless of the remaining recover time.

-This example sets the loopback detection mode to shut down user traffic.
+This example sets the loopback detection mode to block user traffic.

+'''

+Console(config) #loopback-detection action block

+Console(config)#

+'''

-Console(config)#loopback-detection action shutdown Console(config)# loopback-detection This command specifies the interval to wait before the switch automatically recover-time releases an interface from shutdown state.
+loopback-detection This command specifies the interval to wait before the switch automatically recover-time releases an interface from shutdown state.
 Use the no form to restore the default setting.